phaxio/phaxio-node/README.md

     // The `create` method returns a fax object with methods attached to it for doing things
     // like cancelling, resending, getting info, etc.

-    // Wait 5 seconds, then get the status of the fax by getting its info from the API. return setTimeout(() => {
+    // Wait 5 seconds to let the fax send, then get the status of the fax by getting its info from the API. return setTimeout(() => {
       fax.getInfo()
     }, 5000)